 Reflecting on his career now, Thor can't help thinking he was ahead of his time: "People now are more interested in health and positivity, that wasn't the case when we started," he said.
 "We never wanted to be anything we weren't.
 Other bands were changing who they were to fit trends, we never did that."

 Now about 60, he loves to talk about his life, his music, and his future.
-He seemed confident that success is just around the corner, almost blissfully ignorant that he was already living his dream.
-His desire for recognition overshadowing the fact he has accomplished so much.
+He seemed confident that success is just around the corner, almost blissfully ignorant that he was already living his dream—his desire for recognition overshadows the fact he has accomplished so much.
 He spoke with humility, and his desire for fame somehow never came across as egotistical.
 In his presence, it was impossible not to feel the love he has for what he does and his dedication to the fans by structuring shows around their requests.
-As seen in the documentary, it doesn't matter if he has a crowd of six or six thousand, he never fails to put on the performance of a lifetime.
+As seen in the documentary, it doesn't matter if he has a crowd of six or 6,000, he never fails to put on the performance of a lifetime.

 While the documentary has the potential to introduce new audiences to his music, it may be Thor's career in movies that is perhaps the best gateway into his work.
 When music failed, Thor turned to film, working on a few cult classics.
 Comparing himself to Elvis Presley, he explained how he believes that a musical career and a film career are interconnected—he just wished he had his chance at a mainstream role.
 While he made impressions in films like Recruits (1986) and Zombie Nightmare (1987), his greatest cinematic contribution was Rock n' Roll Nightmare (1987), which he produced, wrote, and starred in.
 Around the time he made the latter film, he was on the brink of retirement, and his presence has an air of the surreal.
 He is by far the best actor in the film, his presence is natural and charismatic but above all else the film is infused with a wonderful spontaneity and heroism.
 In the tradition of Thor's DIY career, the film's low budget quality adds rather than detracts from the experience.
 It's like entering the mind of an incredible creative child, nearly impossible not to be taken by its imaginativeness and youthful spirit.